The name Denby Pottery is synonymous with good quality, hard-wearing British tableware.

 At their height, the designs were original and exciting in terms of both decoration and shape.

 Fruit bowl in the Arabesque pattern.
 Another hugely successful Gill Pemberton design

 The hard to find Trees pattern

-Other ranges to look out for are Rondo, Stone and Teak, Gypsy, Westbury, Bokhara and Kismet.
+Other highly collectable, popular ranges to look out for are Rondo, Stone and Teak, Gypsy, Westbury, Bokhara and Kismet.

-To find out more about Denby Pottery this book is highly recommended- full of information and full colour illustrations.
+To find out more about Denby designs, the following book is highly recommended – full of information and colour illustrations.